squid-cache/squid-cache.github.io/ConfigExamples/Intercept/IptablesPolicyRoute.rst

 This is a work in progress and needs to be verified as working.

 You also need to configure the squid machine to handle the traffic it receives.
-See [[../LinuxRedirect]] and [[../../FullyTransparentWithTPROXY]] for details on configuring the rest.
+See teh capture into Squid section of [[ConfigExamples/Intercept]] for details on configuring the rest.

 == Usage ==